 Situated at the confluence of the Madawaska and Saint John rivers, beneath the Boucher Bridge in the City of Edmundston, the Madawaska Dam and Hydroelectric Generating Station hold the distinction of being a Local Historic Place.
 This designation recognizes their nearly uninterrupted century-long operation and their significant impact on Edmundston’s economy.

-Considered historic monuments of the city of Edmundston, the Madawaska Dam and Hydroelectric Generating Station are the second oldest dam and hydroelectric generating station in the region, after the ones in Grand Falls.
-They have produced a continuous supply of energy for almost a century.
-Featuring a run-of-the-river plant, they were built in 1917 by Fraser Ltd. to supply its pulp mill with energy.
-They form part of the energy production facilities of the City of Edmundston, the only city in New Brunswick that produces a portion of its own electricity.
+Regarded as historic landmarks in Edmundston, the dam and hydroelectric generating station are the second oldest in the region, following those in Grand Falls.
+They have consistently provided energy for almost a hundred years.
+Constructed in 1917 by Fraser Ltd., the run-of-the-river plant was built to supply power to the company’s pulp mill.
+The facilities now form part of the City of Edmundston’s energy production infrastructure, making it the only city in New Brunswick to generate a portion of its own electricity.

 This post has already been read 1407 times!